lythx/trakman/plugins/TrakmanMethods.md

 TM.getPlayerMessages() -> `Returns an array of objects containing information about recent messages from a specified player` TM.call() -> `Calls a dedicated server method.
 Throws error if the server responds with error, so you probably should catch it to avoid unnecessary crashes`
 TM.sendMessages() -> `Sends a server message.
 If login is specified the message is sent only to login, otherwise it's sent to everyone`
-TM.colours -> `Returns an object containing various colors as keys, and their 3-digit hexes as values.
+TM.colours -> `Returns an object containing various colours as keys, and their 3-digit hexes as values.
 Useful for text colouring in plugins`
 TM.addCommand() -> `Adds a chat command`
 TM.addListener() -> `Adds callback function to execute on given event`